SalishSeaCast/SalishSeaNowcast/docs/figures/make_figure_calls.rst

 * how to add calls to a figure module's :py:func:`make_figure()` function to the :py:mod:`make_plots` nowcast system worker
 * how to run the :py:mod:`make_plots` worker in debugging mode to test that it renders a figure correctly

+We'll use the :py:mod:`nowcast.figures.research.tracer_thalweg_and_surface` figure module as an example to create a nitrate thalweg and surface figure.

 You should run your test notebooks and :py:mod:`make_plots` worker tests in a :ref:`NowcastFiguresDevEnv`.
 You can activate it with: